 - 1. The location of East Durham's Distribution System on Road Allowances owned by the Municipality is approved as follows: - a.
 The Distribution System shall be located in the Road Allowances listed on Exhibit B, Tab 6, Schedule 1, Appendix A, as shown in the drawings included in Exhibit B, Tab 6, Schedule 1, Appendix B (and updated in section 2.0 of East Durham's argument-in-chief and in response to the Board's letter dated October 2, 2013). - b.
-The Distribution System lines shall be located 1-4 meters from the abutting property line unless otherwise agreed between East Durham and the Municipality. - c.
-The diagrams shown at Exhibit B, Tab 6, Schedule 1, Appendices C and D shall be followed in constructing the Distribution System within the Road Allowances.
+The Distribution System lines shall be located 1-4 metres from the abutting property line unless otherwise agreed between East Durham and the Municipality. - c.
+The Distribution System location aspects of the diagrams shown at Exhibit B, Tab 6, Schedule 1, Appendices C and D shall be followed in constructing the Distribution System within the Road Allowances.